 Our care farming services focus on human health and wellbeing, notably the many benefits – physical, mental, social and spiritual – that come from working with animals, plants, soil and other people in community.

 In idyllic and accessible surroundings, we offer a range of activities with small supervised groups of up to 3 – 4 individuals.

 Funded by various parts of the Irish Church, our groundbreaking CARE (Care farming for Asylum Seekers, Refugees and the Environment) project is the first of its kind to work with this service user group in Northern Ireland.

-One care farming session of up to 5 hours costs £150 per session.
+A care farming session of up to 5 hours costs £150.